 For a big transaction like this, you'll definitely need to have a very clear budget in mind.
-The payment for a car is not a one-time affair—you'll likely have to budget for months or even years of instalments and repayments.
+The payment for a car is not a one-time affair—you'll likely have to budget for months or even years of installments and repayments.
 Keep these things in mind when planning your budget: loan, deposit and maintenance

-The price of the car is split into two parts: downpayment and monthly instalments.
-The downpayment is the sum you pay upfront to the seller, and the remainder of the price is paid back in instalments, normally covered by a bank loan.
+The price of the car is split into two parts: downpayment and monthly installments.
+The downpayment is the sum you pay upfront to the seller, and the remainder of the price is paid back in installments, normally covered by a bank loan.
 You can borrow up to 70% of the car's price.
 The more you borrow, the lower your downpayment can be, but it also means the more interest rate you will end up paying in total.
-If you have the money, it's a good idea to pay more upfront, so you minimize your loan and your monthly instalment.
+If you have the money, it's a good idea to pay more upfront, so you minimize your loan and your monthly installment.
 This saves you money in the long run.
 However, ultimately it's still most likely that you'll have to take out a loan to manage the total payment.
 You may want to get advice from your bank on how big a loan you can manage, depending on your income and expenses.
 Remember that whatever you borrow will have to be paid off over the coming months, which means an added strain on expenses that will stick with you for quite a while, so be prepared for that.
-Basically, you have two big considerations when budgeting for the car price: how much are you willing to part with at one go for downpayment, and how much extra expense are you willing to take per month for the instalments?
+Basically, you have two big considerations when budgeting for the car price: how much are you willing to part with at one go for downpayment, and how much extra expense are you willing to take per month for the installments?

 Finally, the price of the car is not the only thing you have to budget for.
 Even after you've bought the car, there will be maintenance costs to look out for.
 Depending on the condition of the car you've bought, there may be some servicing and touch-ups to do.
 There'll also be added expenses like petrol, insurance and road tax that you have to be prepared for, and these are costs over time that come with owning a car—you'll have to pay them for as long as you're driving.
 Budgeting for a car will require planning not just for the actual payment, but possibly for years after.
 You should only purchase if you're sure your income can handle the extra expenditure.